Banish Pests and Protect the Planet: 10 Nontoxic Pest Control Solutions That Really Work

-We all love fresh fruit and it's an essential element of any healthy diet, but we don't love those pesky fruit flies that seem to always show up, uninvited.
+We all love fresh fruit and it’s an essential element of any healthy diet, but we don’t love those pesky fruit flies that always seem to show up uninvited.
 Making a fruit fly trap from recycled bottles is a low-cost way to banish them.
 This kit contains two food-grade silicone funnels that fit most beer, soda or wine bottles.
-You simply put a little beer, wine or apple cider vinegar in the bottle and wait for the flies to get trapped.
+Put a little beer, wine or apple cider vinegar in the bottle and wait for the flies to get trapped.
 The funnels are washable and reusable.

 And while we love our dogs and cats, they can sometimes leave a grubby trail through the house.
 Here are some tips for pet owners for tackling those cleaning tasks effectively.

 Slugs and snails can munch their way through plants like there’s no tomorrow.
 Poisonous pellets and pest control products may kill them, but they also endanger other wildlife like birds and can linger in the soil.
 So an eco-friendly solution is a better option.

 A tried and tested beer trap will attract dozens of the slimy scavengers and protect your precious plants from attack.
 This ceramic snail looks just like a garden ornament, but hides a shallow dish to hold beer.
 Once the slugs have fallen in, tip them away without the need to touch them.
 Hostas are prone to damage from slugs and snails, so once you’ve created a slug-free zone, choose some beautiful hostas to enhance your garden.